 This volunteer organization ran for 10 years and accomplished many educational projects, leveraging $6 million from the proceeds of the calendars which earned $500,000.
 Ladies of the Lake wanted to see something more permanent to do similar, even bigger things to help Lake Simcoe and the people in this area and to partner in more impactful, longer term initiatives — like this demonstration farm.

 What is happening to the rest of the land?

 We occupy 10 of 30 acres of the old Reed Farm.
 The balance is leased by the Town of Georgina to a farmer.
 Ultimately we hope ClearWater Farm will occupy all 30 acres.

 How will you deal with bringing increased traffic to the area and parking?

 We have just brought a laneway in from Metro Road so as not to disturb the peace of Lake Drive.
 It will be open to the public in 2108 or 2019 after some on site construction is complete.
 For onsite parking, we are exploring using various innovations for parking lots such as capturing rainwater – in this case from the barn, garage and farmhouse for a cistern system.
 We will also be demonstrating different kinds of porous surfaces.

 What structures will there be?

-The day to day working of the property will be the responsibility of a Farm Manager; and a Property Manager.
-The land would be used for a variety of collaborations with a range of organizations large and small.
-Sponsors will be welcomed as well.
+The day-to- day working of the property will be the responsibility of a farm manager and property manager.
+The land will be used for a variety of collaborations with a range of organizations large and small.
+Sponsors and partners will be welcomed as well.

-We are considering all of these types of activities and are extremely interested in partnerships.
+We are considering all types of partnerships.
 We have already reached out to schools and colleges.
-We encourage anyone who has an idea about potential partnerships –both obvious and not so obvious – to share their thoughts.
+We encourage anyone who has an idea about potential partnerships – both obvious and not so obvious – to share their thoughts.